chiafu2018/AI-Generate-Music/README.md

 # AI_generate_music
 I use 3 different kind of neural network to generate piano music and compare their differences.
 Moreover, you can also download youtube playlists as your dataset.
 However, the outcomes aren't very good becuase the audio_to_midi can't convert the mp3 to mid well.

+For Songs in Output Data, I trained and generated them in my own computer.
+Welcome and happy to use these codes to generate music on your own !!

 My environment:
 Windows 11